gopitk/azure-content/articles/machine-learning/machine-learning-data-science-vm-do-ten-things.md

 See [PTVS documentation](https://github.com/Microsoft/PTVS/wiki/Selecting-and-Installing-Python-Interpreters#hey-i-already-have-an-interpreter-on-my-machine-but-ptvs-doesnt-seem-to-know-about-it) for more details on how to create the Python Environments.

-Now you are set up to open a project and begin working!
+Now you are set up to create a new Python project by navigating to File->New->Project->Python and selecting the type of Python application you are building.
+You can set the Python environment for the current project to the desired version (Anaconda 2.7 or 3.5) by right clicking the ```Python environment``` and then selecting ```Add/Remove Python Environments``` and selecting the desired environment to associate with the project.
+You can find more information about working with PTVS on the product [documentation](https://github.com/Microsoft/PTVS/wiki) page.

 ## 2. Using a Jupyter Notebook to explore and model your data with Python or R